 This chapter is one of the most important.
 Projects speak louder than any other words about a company's experience and expertise.

 Ask potential vendors to provide their best and most relevant projects.

 - Links to Google Play and/or App Store.

 - Client’s feedback.

-The company with the relevant experience will give you the most accurate time and budget estimation.
+The mobile app development company with the relevant experience will give you the most accurate time and budget estimation.
 And, what is more important, it already knows the best practices and challenges related to the industry or the potential technology.
 Also, it will usually have some developments and shortcuts prior to the project launch.

 3. Process Overview

 Now it is time to get more in-depth information about the main processes of the project and ask some specific questions.

 - How many full-time employees make up the app development team?